Misbelieves, Mistakes and Misses in the Working Holiday Canada process

 Number 2 mistake: Not having the proper health insurance

-Many Working Holiday participants who are already working in Canada on another work permit and have provincial health insurance believe, this provincial health insurance is sufficient to activate a Working Holiday.
-It is not.
-IRCC strictly mentions here
+Many Working Holiday participants who are already in Canada on another work permit and have provincial health insurance mistakenly believe that this coverage is enough to activate their Working Holiday permit.
+However, it is not.

 working holiday IEC insurance

-Not even an ambulance is included free of charge.
-I had to pay $385 for it out of pocket in Alberta because it is not covered by Alberta Health.
+For example, ambulance services are not free.
+I personally had to pay $385 out of pocket for an ambulance ride in Alberta, because it’s not covered under Alberta Health.

 Mistake number 3: Not checking the work permit for mistakes